lollipop-lang/lollipop-lang.github.io/README.md

 1..10 | for | echo | end
 ```

-This code prints the numbers 1 to 10.
-The '1..10' is the input, which is a range of numbers.
-The 'for into: num' assigns each number in the range to the 'num' variable.
-The 'num' operation simply passes its input through unchanged.
-The 'echo' operation prints its input.
+Here's the breakdown:

+1..10 generates a sequence of numbers from 1 to 10.
+for into: num is a loop construct that iterates over each number in the sequence, storing the current number into the num variable.
+num is an operation that simply returns the current number.
+echo prints the result of the preceding operation in the pipeline, which is the current number.
+end terminates the for loop.
+So, this code will print the numbers 1, 2, 3, ..., 10, each on a new line.

 #### Function Definition and Calling